Mist970/github.io/content/Offsec/Metasploitable2.md

 This exploit also has many payload options, the one I am using is called **cmd/unix/bind_ruby**.
 Once the payload is set, we can now hit exploit.

-Upon exploiting, we have a reverse shell towards teh system, however, this is only a deamon shell with restrictive privileges.
+Upon exploiting, we have a reverse shell towards the system, however, this is only a deamon shell with restrictive privileges.
 Lets Escalate!!

 ![msf_distcc_msf_setpayload.jpg](/images/Metasploitable_2/msf_distcc_msf_setpayload.jpg)